-Are you ready to short sell your home?
+Do you need to short sell your home?

 How do I proceed with a short sale?

 Next, be sure to figure in your closing costs.
-My experience has taught me to account for fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.
+My experience means I know to account for fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.

-Finally, get in touch with your lender and notify them of your situation.
+Finally, get in touch with your lender and make them aware of the situation.
 They may even have a particular team that oversees short sales.
-Ask about their exact process.
-Some lenders will be more able to work with you than others.
-They may be able to reduce the amount owed or make other arrangements.
+Ask about their particular process.
+Some lenders will be more willing to work with you than others.
+They may be able to lessen how much you owe or make other arrangements.
 Your lender will have to agree to the final sale.